-Incorrect spelling, explaination:
+Incorrect spelling, explanation:

-arround is an incorrect spelling, because there is no need to double r after the prefix a-.
+arround is an incorrect spelling because there is no need to double r after the prefix a-.
 The core word for around is round and it starts with one r which doesn’t have to be doubled.
 This is why arround is wrong, and the correct spelling is around.

-Correct spelling, explaination: the word’s origins is the word round, meaning in circles, in a shape of a circle.
+Correct spelling, explanation: the word’s origins is the word round, meaning in circles, in a shape of a circle.
 This word is spelled with only one r, so when the prefix a- was added to create the word around this consonant also wasn’t doubled.
 Spelling around is the correct one and

 arround is thus incorrect.